eligrey/tinylog/README.md

 ### Using Encoders &amp; Decoders

-Adding a method with the name of an encoding to `tinylog.encoders` will make it the encoder for that encoding.
-It will be passed an array which contains the data for a tinylog in the format of `tinylog.logEntries`.
-Likewise, adding a method with the name of an encoding to `tinylog.decoders` will make it the decoder for that encoding.
+Adding a method with the name of an encoding to
+<code>tinylog.<strong title="Object">encoders</strong></code> will make it the encoder
+for that encoding.
+It will be passed an array which contains the data for a tinylog in the format of <code>tinylog.<strong title="Array">logEntries</strong></code>.
+Likewise, adding a method with the name of an encoding to
+<code>tinylog.<strong title="Object">decoders</strong></code> will make it the decoder
+for that encoding.
 Decoders are passed strings which are the data to be decoded.

 Theming tinylog